-- (1) If an employee was subject to, or was required to be subject to, medical surveillance in terms of this Act and such employee's employment at a mine is terminated for any reason, the employer must arrange an exit medical examination of the employee. - [subsection (1) substituted by section 10 of Act 72 of 1997] - (2) The examination referred to in subsection (1) must be held before, or as soon as possible after, termination of employment. - (3) The employee must attend the examination.
+(1) If an employee was subject to, or was required to be subject to, medical surveillance in terms of this Act and such employee's employment at a mine is terminated for any reason, the employer must arrange an exit medical examination of the employee.

+'''

+[subsection (1) substituted by section 10 of Act 72 of 1997]

+'''

+(2) The examination referred to in subsection (1) must be held before, or within 30 days after, termination of employment.